ZachSaucier/Just-Read/README.md

 Just Read
 =========

+> I've started work on a paid version of Just Read.
+To find out more about it or to help contribute to what features should be included, please check out [the GitHub issue](https://github.com/ZachSaucier/Just-Read/issues/20).

- The extension makes it easy to view web articles in a more readable, attractive, and custom format.
+ The extension makes it easy to view web articles in a more readable, attractive, and custom format - like a read mode, but better.
 It removes the distractions like ads, modals, and navigation from vision, letting the user just read the content.

 > **Please note**: This extension is meant to format **article-type pages only**.
 It is not built to reformat other types of websites and is liable to not perform as one might expect.